maudeve-it/ST7735S-STM32/HOWTO/README.md

   - configuration is:
     - Output push pull
     - No pull-up/down
-	- assign these names to GPIO pins:
+	- assign these names to GPIO pins:<br>
 |pinname to assign|
 |---|
 |DISPL_LED|